AdaCore/spark2014/docs/lrm/source/subprograms.rst

 are excluded from the anti-aliasing rules given below for procedure calls.

-.. centered:: **Syntax**

-No extra syntax is associated with anti-aliasing.

-.. centered:: **Legality Rules**

-No extra legality rules are associated with anti-aliasing.

 .. centered:: **Static Semantics**

-#.
-Objects are assumed to have overlapping locations if it cannot be established
-   statically that they do not.
+1. Objects are assumed to have overlapping locations if it cannot be established statically that they do not.
 [This definition of overlapping is necessary since these anti-aliasing checks will initially be implemented by flow analysis;
    in a future tool release it is intended that these checks will be implemented by